sourcegraph/sourcegraph-public-snapshot/doc/code_search/how-to/adding_repositories_to_cloud.md

 ## Adding repositories you own or collaborate on from GitHub.com or GitLab.com

+> NOTE: If you're adding organization repositories from GitHub.com, the Sourcegraph.com OAuth application needs to [get approval from the organization owner for granting access](https://docs.github.com/en/organizations/restricting-access-to-your-organizations-data/approving-oauth-apps-for-your-organization).

 To add repositories you own or collaborate on from GitHub or GitLab, you must first create a code host connection:

 1. Go to **User menu > Settings** in the top navigation bar.